 When you let your insurance lapses once, even for a day, you are considered a higher-risk homeowner.
 To insurance companies, a lapse in your coverage can signify that you are less financially responsible.
 Expect your rates to go up.
-Additionally, there is added risk that they will have to cover something that happened during the lapse if it is not as clear cut as the example above.
+Additionally, there is an added risk that they will have to cover something that happened during the lapse if it is not as clear cut as the example above.

 Your lender may force home insurance coverage

 To protect their assets, lenders set requirements for homeowners insurance coverage.
 When your coverage lapses, your insurance company sends a letter to your mortgage lender, letting them know that your home is no longer covered.
 Your lender then has a right to purchase coverage for you and pay for it using your home's escrow.

 According to the National Association of Insurance Commissioners, the cost of this coverage is much higher than you can typically find on your own and often covers a lot less than your original policy.

 How can I obtain homeowners insurance after my coverage has lapsed?